 - Ability to detect malicious links and attachments contained in spear-phishing emails

 - Appropriate internet usage, including the list of websites to avoid when connected to the company network

 - Secure use of social media sites to prevent attacks executed through angler phishing attacks

 - Proper security configurations

 As a result, companies should ascertain to replace or default configurations with more secure ones.
 Different businesses have different security needs meaning that the implemented settings may not meet all the security expectations.
-Organizations must then rest administrative passwords and secure all applications using powerful and hard to guess passwords.
-At the same time, a business should make sure to review device settings to eliminate defaults, which seem to be insecure.
+Organizations must then rest administrative passwords and secure all applications using powerful and hard-to-guess passwords.
+At the same time, a business should review device settings to eliminate defaults, which seem to be insecure.
 An organization must ensure to enable all necessary security measures and disable unneeded functionalities.

 7. Implement power user authentications

 One of the leading causes of security incidences among organizations is insider threats.
-These are threats resulting from employees helping hackers achieve their malicious intents or users committing cybercrimes for their benefits.
-To accomplish these, malicious users may steal the login credentials of other users and use their accounts to facilitate cybercrimes.
+These are threats resulting from employees helping hackers achieve their malicious intent or users committing cybercrimes for their benefits.
+To accomplish these, malicious users may steal other users’ login credentials and use their accounts to facilitate cybercrimes.
 This is to cover their traces and pin the crimes on innocent employees.
 An effective control for mitigating insider threats is implementing strong user authentications.